kollklienstuber/460/weeks/week_8/blog8.md

 --Insert into artists table
 INSERT INTO dbo.Artists (ArtistName,ArtistCity,ArtistDOB) VALUES
     ('M.C.
 Escher','Leeuwarden, Netherlands','1898-06-17 00:00:00'),
     ('Leonardo Da Vinci','Vinci, Italy','1519-04-02 00:00:00'),
     ('HAtip Mehmed Efendi','Unknown','1680-10-18 00:00:00'),
     ('Salvador Dali','Leeuwarden, Figueres, Spain','1904-05-11 00:00:00')
 GO

 --Insert into ArtWorks table
 INSERT INTO dbo.ArtWorks (ArtistName,Title) VALUES
     ('M.C.
 Escher','Circle Limit III'),
     ('M.C.
 Escher','Twon Tree'),
     ('Leonardo Da Vinci','Mona Lisa'),
     ('Hatip Mehmed Efendi','Ebru'),
     ('Salvador Dali','Honey Is Sweeter Than Blood')
 GO

 --Insert into Classifications table
 INSERT INTO dbo.Classifications(Artwork, Genre) VALUES
     ('Circle Limit III','Tesselation'),
     ('Twon Tree','Tesselation'),
     ('Twon Tree','Surrealism'),
     ('Mona Lisa','Portrait'),
     ('Mona Lisa','Renaissance'),
     ('The Vitruvian Man','Renaissance'),
     ('Ebru','Tesselation'),
     ('Honey Is Sweeter Than Blood','Surrealism');
 GO

 --Insert into Classifications table
 INSERT INTO dbo.Genres(GenreName) VALUES
     ('Tesselation'),
     ('Surrealism'),
     ('Portrait'),
     ('Renaissance');
 GO

 ```

-For my Genre Table and Artist table I did not need to reference any Forien Keys (FK) because the data it had was not data that relied on any other tables.
+For my Genre Table and Artist table I did not need to reference any Foreign Keys (FK) because the data it had was not data that relied on any other tables.
 Unlike the Classifications or the Artwork table, which did need FK's.
 For example the Classifications table needed 2 FK's.
 One from Genre and one from Artworks.
 The classifications table essentially didn't have any unique data.
 Unlike the Artwork table which had a combination of Unique and non unique (Artist) data.

 Once I had my tables created Then I want to go ahead and connect to my data base and then insert the data into it.
 To do this i had to,
 1: click the connect button next to the empty (white) text box